cbracco/v1.chrisbracco.com/README.md

-# chrisbracco.com
+# v1.chrisbracco.com

 [![Build Status](https://travis-ci.org/cbracco/chrisbracco.com.svg)](https://travis-ci.org/cbracco/chrisbracco.com)

-> The source code for my personal website.
-It uses [jekyll-postcss-browserify][jekyll-postcss-browserify] as a baseline.
+> The first version of Chris Bracco’s personal website.
+Archived for posterity.

 This project is an opinionated front-end boilerplate for developing and deploying static websites using [Jekyll][jekyll].
 It includes several front-end tools that help facilitate the development process, and [Gulp][gulp] to automate common development tasks, compiling source code, watching files for changes, and deployment.